XelaNull/7DTD-WhiteRiver_ToC/README.md

 #### Installation

 Download the ZIP file and extract.
-Open the ONE folder and you will find EIGHTEEN folders inside.
-Copy the EIGHTEEN folders to your 7 Days to Die "Mods" folder.
+Open the ONE folder and you will find MULTIPLE folders inside.
+Copy the MULTIPLE folders to your 7 Days to Die "Mods" folder.
 The default location for a Steam-based Windows 10 install is: C:\Program Files (x86)\Steam\steamapps\common\7 Days To Die\Data\Mods

 ### ACKNOWLEDGEMENTS: